amethyst-studio/.github/profile/README.md

 - Bash: The obvious for use with Linux to power our services we provide.
 - Docker: We use docker to containerize and isolate out applications among our stack.
-- Git: Used as version control on the oh-so-popular platform you are currently on.
+- Git: Used as version control for GitHub.
 - TypeScript: The strict coding standard we follow to ensure that our applications are sturdy and fault resistent.